fox-it/dissect-docs/docs/source/tutorial.rst

 If we want to query for suspicious programs that might have been installed on this machine, one option could be to search for all the files with an ``.exe`` extension and then try to identify a malicious one.
-To this end, we select the plugin ``walkfs`` that yields all files in the image:
+To this end, our first step is to use the ``walkfs`` plugin, that yields all files in the image:

 .. code-block:: console